karstenkreis/flow_vae/README.md

 instead of weight normalization and does not use data-dependent initialization.
 For MNIST, this worked just fine, but I could image that when modeling more complex data, such as CIFAR10, it will make a difference and weightnorm with data-dependent init will work better.
-I also found that, unsurprisingly, without any normalization in the cMADE layers training can become unstable easily.
+I also found that, unsurprisingly, without any normalization in the cMADE layers training can be unstable easily.

 I also implemented different techniques to estimate the log-likelihood of the final model.
 It can be estimated with standard importance sampling in latent space, using the approximate posterior distribution as the proposal distribution.
-Additionally, I implemented a Hamiltonian Annealed Importance Sampling (HAIS, see, e.g., arxiv.org/abs/1611.04273).
+Additionally, I implemented Hamiltonian Annealed Importance Sampling (HAIS, see, e.g., arxiv.org/abs/1611.04273).
 As start distribution for the annealing path one can use either the prior or the base distribution of the approximate posterior and all details of the HAIS algorithm can be specified by the user.
 The Leapfrog stepsize of the HMC algorithm is adapted dynamically such that HMC proposals are accepted with the target